enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 Moreover, it is a standard web application with purely stateless sessions, so the standard mechanisms for load balancing or high availability apply if you want them.

-> :warning: currently, there is no authentication mechanism implemented.
-See ticket #9 for the implementation of this function.
+.. warning:: currently, there is no authentication mechanism implemented.
+See `ticket #9 <https://github.com/enioka/jqm/issues/9>`_ for the implementation of this function.

 .. _web_service_ref: